IOC weighs Russian Olympic ban, risks provoking Putin

 WHO WILL DECIDE

-The IOC board will meet at a five-star hotel in Lausanne.
+The IOC board will meet at its temporary headquarters in Lausanne.
 It is chaired by Bach and includes two members of the Oswald Commission — Oswald himself and Juan Antonio Samaranch Jr.

 The board also includes a member of the Schmid Commission, Robin Mitchell, and two Americans: Anita De Frantz and Angela Ruggiero, a four-time Olympic hockey medalist.